1,000+ Opportunities

 If the request is for a cultural event, the project must also: Demonstrate strong matching funds, including in-kind support, with grant funding comprising no more than 30% of the total event budget Include clear goals that contribute to long-term cultural and community vitality, rather than serving solely as entertainment

-Based on current listing details, eligibility includes: Individuals and community groups in Worthington, Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals and community groups in Worthington, Ohio.
+Confirm the full requirements in the official notice before applying.